farnoy/code-comment-splitter/README.md

 ## Quick Start

 No installation needed!
-Run directly from GitHub with Deno:
+Run directly from JSR with Deno:

 ```toml
 # Add to your jj config (~/.config/jj/config.toml)